CHRISTOPHER P. RAMEY, Founder

 The last advice from my Mother and Father was to be a lifelong learner.
 I learned to love reading, learning and teaching.
 I’d like to think a pearl of wisdom from every book I’ve read still sticks with me.

-To those points, I have tried to live a balanced life, not be judgmental, help others and to be loyal.
+To those points, I have tried to live a balanced life, not be judgmental, live a life of gratitude and to be loyal.

 HTI: Is there a common thread that runs through all great products?

-CPR: Certain products have a soul.
-That’s something Richard Abbot from Paris Ceramics taught me.
+CPR: Certain products and designers have a soul.
 You see it once you understand it.
 We work very hard to ensure The Home Trust members and their products have a soul or je ne sais quoi.

 HTI: In what ways has your company or industry changed over the years?